-Any member in good standing or regional group belonging to the American Bloodhound Club (ABC) may request and be granted permission to hold a trailing trial event.
+Only Regional Clubs belonging to the American Bloodhound Club (ABC) may request and be granted permission to hold a trailing trial event.
 The trailing trial event may be held in conjunction with a National Specialty or Regional Specialty or held as an independent event.

 1.2 Paperwork Required to Make Application

 A sponsoring individual or group that is interested in holding a trailing trial event must request an application packet from the ABC Trailing Trial Committee Chairperson.
 Forms used for making application, and during the course of the trailing trial event, must be forms previously approved and recognized by the ABC Trailing Trial General Committee.

 Requests to hold trailing trial events must be submitted to and approved by the ABC Trailing Trial Committee Chairperson at least six months (180 days) prior to the first-choice date selected for the event.
 The number of trails requested on the application cannot be changed and should reflect the site and number of judges selected.
 The completed application packet must contain:

 a. a clear general map of the site; tentative locations of trails; number of trails offered for each trailing level;

 b. the number of judges needed for the trial; signed judges agreements